 What does an Amethyst look like

 The purple color of the Amethyst gemstone is due to trace amounts of iron which affect the quartz crystal.
-Once crystalisation has occurred, radioactive properties in the rock emit gamma rays, irradiating the iron in the rock.
-Amethyst properties are almost exactly the same as other quartz crystals, the purple color is the only difference in their physical make up.
+Once crystallization has occurred, radioactive properties in the rock emit gamma rays, irradiating the iron in the rock.
+Amethyst properties are almost exactly the same as other quartz crystals (such as rose quartz and rutilated quartz).
+The purple color is the only difference in their physical makeup.

 History of the Amethyst